 A core element of Bay Area strategic planning is utilizing risk data and risk management principles to guide planning and investments.
-In late 2011, the region completed an update to the 2009 risk analysis and 2010 risk validation of terrorism and natural hazards risk conducted by the Bay Area, the results of which are summarized here.
+In late 2011, the Bay Area completed an update to the 2009 regional risk analysis and 2010 risk validation of terrorism and natural hazards risk, the results of which are summarized here.
 As risk is a dynamic attribute and can shift over time, the 2011 follow-up analysis builds upon the solid baseline established in 2009 and 2010 and will need to be updated again in the future.